To top of page

 Grievance Mechanism for Migrant Workers

-In order to strengthen our human rights due diligence efforts, the Suntory Group joined the "Japan Platform for Migrant Workers towards Responsible and Inclusive Society" (JP-MIRAI) multi-stakeholder initiative in 2023.
+In order to strengthen our human rights due diligence efforts, Suntory Group joined the "Japan Platform for Migrant Workers towards Responsible and Inclusive Society" (JP-MIRAI) multi-stakeholder initiative in 2023.
 With this step, we aim at building a grievance mechanism in which we can gather not only the voices of our supply chain workers and/or their representatives without any type of retaliation or censorship (particularly from vulnerable groups such as migrant workers), but also directly share with them helpful information regarding life in a foreign country, how to obtain language support, etc. in order to improve their quality of life and protect their rights.

 Users can seek for help anonymously by phone, chat, or email, and they are first connected to an independent NPO specialized in supporting migrant workers, who then escalates to us based on the contents shared by the worker.
 After that, we promptly analyze if any risks may be occurring, and engage the corresponding parties in order to help the worker and deliver remedy as soon as possible.